antimo2001/BowlingKata2/README.md

 ## Ideas

-- redesign the method `TestSubject.playOpenFrame()` so that it takes a callback param? and so that the method can be a standalone function
+- [x] redesign the method `TestSubject.playOpenFrame()` so that it takes a callback param? and so that the method can be a standalone function
-- design flaw: why should each Frame instance contain a copy of the same throws array that the BowlingGame also has? ...redesign so that only BowlingGame has this throws[]
+- [ ] redesign Frame class and subclasses? why should each Frame instance contain a copy of the same throws array that the BowlingGame also has? ...only BowlingGame class should maintain the throws in an array